trywilco/copilot-node-calculator/README.md

 [4. additional resources.md](</.instructions/4. additional resources.md>) | Additional resources for participants to explore after the workshop.

-## Running a workshop?

-If you're planning to run a GitHub Copilot workshop, please review the [workshop guide](</.instructions/workshop organisers.md>) for tips and tricks to help you run a successful workshop.

 ## Project Structure

 In this project you will find: